Tensor generators on schemes and stacks: quasi-coherent generators

 We present three equivalent ways of constructing relative resolutions.

-\begin{lem} Let $f \colon X \to Y$ be a quasicompact and quasiseparated morphism of algebraic stacks and let $\shG_I = (\shG_i)_{i \in I}$ be a family of finitely presented quasicoherent $\shO_{X}$-modules.
-Then the following properties are equivalent: \begin{enumerate} \item Every quasicoherent $\shO_X$-module $\shM$ admits a surjection
+\begin{lem} Let $f \colon X \to Y$ be a quasi-compact and quasi-separated morphism of algebraic stacks and let $\shG_I = (\shG_i)_{i \in I}$ be a family of finitely presented quasi-coherent $\shO_{X}$-modules.
+Then the following properties are equivalent: \begin{enumerate} \item Every quasi-coherent $\shO_X$-module $\shM$ admits a surjection